AckeeCZ/photo-chooser/README.md

 This library is in development and requires javadoc, tests and cleaning.

 For now the library creates images names with timestamps.
 In this version, the programmer should handle cleaning by himself.
-Just call `clear()' method when you don't need this temp photos anymore.
+Just call `clear()` method when you don't need this temp photos anymore.